An invariant K\"ahler metric on the tangent disk bundle of a space-form

 where $r=\|u\|_{_M},\ u\in\calT_M$, and $c_1$ is any positive constant, $r_0=\sqrt{-c_1/K}$ for $K<0$ and $r_0=+\infty$ for $K\geq0$.
 The general almost Hermitian structure induces a K\"ahler metric if and only if the conditions on the above weights and base are fulfilled.
 We then try to study the properties and associated questions of the metric.
 Conferring the vast literature on the geometry of tangent bundles, we find that it is not completely unaware of the structure.
 The present discovery is, in fact, a particular case of the K\"ahler metrics found by V. Oproiu and N. Papaghiuc in \cite{OproiuPapag}.

 In the case of non-negative sectional curvature, we must have radius $r_0=+\infty$ in order to have a complete metric.
-In the negative case, $r_0$ must be finite in order to have the structure well-defined, and then it follows the latter cannot be complete.
+In the negative case, in order to have the structure well-defined, $r_0$ must be finite and then it follows the former cannot be complete.

-Using results from \cite{Alb2014d} we also show the K\"ahler metric is non-flat and Ricci-flat if and only if $m=2$ and $K\neq0$.
-In other words, we find a non-compact Calabi-Yau metric or, equivalently, a holonomy $\SU(2)$ manifold.
-Regarding the complete K\"ahler-Einstein classification the question remains open.

 We prove that the Hermitian structures defined on $\calT_{M,r_0}$ are naturally preserved by the lift of any isometry of the base manifold $M$.
 Indeed the group of isometries of $M$ lifts to the group of automorphisms of $\mg{\tm},J$, and thus the K\"ahler metric on the tangent manifold becomes an intrinsic object of space-form geometries and any of their smooth Riemannian quotients.